-Episode 1: Real Talk About Baby Talk with Dr. Aslin
+Ep.
+1: Real Talk About Baby Talk w/ Dr. Aslin

 In this episode, we speak to Dr. Richard Aslin, a Senior Research Scientist at Haskins Laboratories.
 Dr. Aslin discusses the incredible abilities of the infant brain for language and early learning and shares ways that brain imaging has broadened our understanding of the brain.
 He cites examples of how infants learn language, which influences later learning.
 Dr. Aslin finally provides implications for closer integration between research and practice in order to optimize the learning environment for all students.

 “The readiness that infants have when they're in the home has to be expressed once they're in the school environment… For children who are having difficulty learning, I think we have to figure out ways, both from basic research and how it's applied in the classroom, that are going to optimize their learning outcomes.”